Banskumansku/tsoha2019vihapuhekanta/README.md

 # tsoha2019vihapuhekanta
  A web thingie to store tweets with classification

+ You can create your own account or use asd - asd as the account

  App here -> https://tsoha2019vihapuhekanta.herokuapp.com/

  DB documentation here -> [Database documentation](https://github.com/Banskumansku/tsoha2019vihapuhekanta/blob/master/Documentation/db.md)